How to Eliminate Data Silos in Your Lab

 • Scientific risk: Version mismatches or missed annotations can corrupt results or compromise reproducibility.

-A cosmetics lab we spoke with relied on manual methods for logging data.
+A cosmetics lab we spoke with relied on manual data logging for all of its data.
 They used a slew of physical notebooks, index cards, and paper-based workflows, resulting in inventory and QA/QC being tracked by hand in a stack of paper no auditor wanted to touch.

 The most common causes of data silos we see are: